 Partners make action pledges to achieve and then partner and share knowledge with other local governments to achieve pledges.
-The Sunshine Coast has five pledges and has made progress on achieving those pledges.
-This success is reported to the Cities Power Partnership every six months, and discussed in Table 15.6.
+The Sunshine Coast has five pledges and has made progress on achieving those, reporting this success to the Cities Power Partnership every six months (Table 15.6).
 Being a Cities Power Partner has built community capacity as well as enabled Council to share leading practice with other local governments.